backdrop-contrib/basis/README.md

 # Basis Theme
 Candidate for new default theme in Backdrop.

-## No longer working in this repo!
-We're now working on getting this theme into core for a beta in 1.4, and hopefully make it the default theme in 1.5.

-If you want the latest and greatest, check https://github.com/biolithic/backdroplayouts

 #### Feel free to create issues!
 I'd love to get any feedback, features, or issues anyone has while messing around with theme.